FFP3 face masks are the preferred standard of face masks for protection against airborne contaminants. Find out more about FFP3 masks below.

 If you work in any environment where your health is at risk from being around dust, chemicals, toxins and fumes, as well as any medical environment where you might be exposed to bacteria or contaminants such as , then you’ll need to protect your respiratory system from coming into contact with these contaminants.

 Failure to wear a mask may put you at risk of developing respiratory conditions which range from coughs and wheezing to breathing difficulties and even death at the other end of the scale.
 Your mask should always be tightfitting to prevent any hazardous particles from being able to seep in around the outside of your mask.

 In order to adhere to strict industry-specific health and safety regulations, your employer should carry out regular risk assessments covering the environment you’re working in.
 It is their responsibility to provide you with a suitable mask offering an appropriate level of protection.
-However, with regards to the recent outbreak of the Coronavirus, you may also wish to stock up on FFP3 face masks for personal use outside of the workplace.
+However, with regards to the recent outbreak, you may also wish to stock up on FFP3 face masks for personal use outside of the workplace.
 Investing in FFP3 masks before there is a shortage is a wise move, as some brands are already experiencing problems with low stock.
 PPE Supplies Direct currently has good stock levels of FFP3 face masks!

 Understanding Respirator Filter Codes

 The acronym FFP stands for ‘filtering face piece’ and these are offered at grades 1, 2 or 3 depending on the strength of protection that you require and the type of hazard you wish to avoid coming into contact with your respiratory system.